Analysis | Timeline: How Trump picked the rioters over his vice president

 12:15 p.m.
 Trump again claims that Pence can block his election loss.

 “We’re going to have to fight much harder,” Trump said.
-“And Mike Pence is going to have to come through for us, and if he doesn’t, that will be a— a sad day for our country because you’re sworn to uphold our Constitution.”
+“And Mike Pence is going to have to come through for us, and if he doesn’t, that will be a — a sad day for our country because you’re sworn to uphold our Constitution.”

-Around 12:30 p.m.
+About 12:30 p.m.
 Pence heads to the Capitol.
-Protesters have begun to gather outside the building.
+Protesters have begun to gather outside.

 12:37 p.m.
-Trump’s still railing against Pence from the Ellipse.
+Trump is still railing against Pence from the Ellipse.

 States “want to recertify their votes,” he insists.
 “They want to recertify.
 But the only way that can happen is if Mike Pence agrees to send it back.
 Mike Pence has to agree to send it back.”